glhrmfrts/q1compile/q1compile_readme.txt

     * Clear working files  --                    Delete the map's .bsp and .lit files from the "Work Dir".
     * Clear output files   --                    Delete the map's .bsp and .lit files from the "Output Dir".

+    * Reset Work Dir       Ctrl + Shift + W      Resets the 'Work Dir' to it's default, which is the user's temp directory.

     * Manage presets       Ctrl + P              Opens a window for managing tool presets.

   * Help